 On May 9, 2010, after numerous attempts to resolve certain issues with Mr. Hatem El Khalidi, the Board of Directors terminated the retirement agreement, options, retirement bonuses, and all outstanding directors' fees due to Mr. El Khalidi, former CEO, President and Director of the Company.
 In June 2010 Mr. El Khalidi filed suit against the Company in the labor courts of Saudi Arabia alleging additional compensation owed to him for holidays and overtime.
-In November 2011 the labor court determined that the Company owed Mr. El Khalidi \$255,000 for holiday pay and dismissed the remainder of his claims.
-The Company and Mr. El Khalidi have appealed the decision to the next level.
 In September 2010 Mr. El Khalidi threatened suit against the Company in the U.S. alleging breach of contract under the above agreements and other claims.
 In late 2010 the Company filed suit against Mr. El Khalidi in the United States District Court in the Eastern District of Texas, Beaumont Division, seeking a declaratory judgment that all monies allegedly owed to Mr. El Khalidi are terminated (the "Federal Court Case").
-On March 21, 2011, Mr. El Khalidi filed suit against the Company in the 14th Judicial District Court of Dallas County, Texas for breach of contract and defamation (the "State Court Case").
-On July 1, 2011, the Company and Mr. El Khalidi entered into an agreement to dismiss the Federal Court Case and transfer venue for the State Court Case to Hardin County, Texas.
+On March 21, 2011, Mr. El-Khalidi filed suit against the Company in the 14th Judicial District Court of Dallas County, Texas for breach of contract and defamation (the "State Court Case").
+On July 1, 2011, the Company and Mr. El-Khalidi entered into an agreement to dismiss the Federal Court Case and transfer venue for the State Court Case from Dallas County, Texas to Hardin County, Texas.
 Pursuant to this agreement, the Federal Court Case was dismissed on July 13, 2011, and the State Court Case was transferred to Hardin County, Texas on July 15, 2011.
-There has been no activity in this matter since transfer to Hardin County, Texas.
-The Company believes that the claims are unsubstantiated and intends to vigorously defend the case.
-The liabilities owed to Mr. El Khalidi will remain recorded on the Company's books until the lawsuits are resolved.
+There has been minimal activity in this matter since its transfer to Hardin County, Texas.
+The Company believes that the claims are unsubstantiated and intends to vigorously defend the cases.
+Liabilities of approximately \$1.1 million remain recorded, and the options will continue to accrue in accordance with their own terms until the lawsuits are resolved.